browserengineering/book/book/security.md

 security bug.
 So browsers provide additional layers of defense.

 ::: {.further}

-Since the [CSS parser](styles.md) is very permissive, some HTML pages also parse as valid CSS.
+Since the CSS parser we implemented in Chapter 6 is very permissive, some HTML pages also parse as valid CSS.
 This leads to an attack: include an external HTML page as a style sheet and observe the styling it applies.
-A [similar attack][json-hijack] involves including external JSON files as scripts.
+A[similar attack][json-hijack] involves including external JSON files as scripts.
 Setting a `Content-Type` header can prevent this sort of attack thanks to browsers' [Cross-Origin Read Blocking][corb] policy.
 :::

 [corb]: https://chromium.googlesource.com/chromium/src/+/refs/heads/main/services/network/cross_origin_read_blocking_explainer.md